MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cloud-only-identities.md

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-If you have chosen the cloud-only identity model, you already have an Azure Active Directory (Azure AD) tenant for your Microsoft 365 subscription to store all of your users, groups, and contacts.
+If you have chosen the cloud-only identity model, you already have a Microsoft Entra tenant for your Microsoft 365 subscription to store all of your users, groups, and contacts.
 After setting up protection for administrator accounts in [Step 2](protect-your-global-administrator-accounts.md) and user accounts in [Step 3](microsoft-365-secure-sign-in.md) of this solution, you are now ready to begin creating the new accounts and groups that your organization needs.

 Here are the basic components of cloud-only identity.